Veterinary Recommendations for Anesthesia and Analgesia

 Assessing pain is difficult in animals.
 Some animals are species of prey and are adapted to hide signs of pain and distress.
 Clinical signs associated with pain are species specific, but some common signs of all species include changes in appearance such as hunched, scruffy, porphyrin staining (rats/mice), or changes in activity, including less active or inactive, hyperactive or pacing, abnormal postures such as back arching, belly pressing, wound guarding, or writhing.
 Also, decreased appetite, isolation from cage mates, exaggerated or decreased response to handling, vocalization can be used to gauge pain and distress.
 Recently, there has been some focus on assessing rodent facial expression or grimace scale in order to assess pain.
 It is important to pay close attention to the animal's appearance and behavior post-surgery in order to observe subtle changes that may indicate the need for additional pain management.

 Analgesia should be administered to ALL surgical animals unless otherwise justified in the protocol.
-It is recommended that the initial dose of analgsics is administered prior to the surgical procedure (i.e., pre-emptive analgesia).
+It is recommended that the initial dose of analgesics is administered prior to the surgical procedure (i.e., pre-emptive analgesia).
 If there is concern regarding an animal's clinical condition post-surgery and additional analgesia is necessary, contact DLAR veterinary staff for further guidance on treating the animal.

 Whenever possible multimodal analgesia is recommended.
 This involves providing a more 'balanced analgesia' through multiple methods or modalities.
 Local anesthetics at the incision site are often used in conjunction with a stronger opioid or NSAID analgesic.